Top

 If you are able to pay the Benefactor Rate, that means that you'll be supporting others who cannot afford to benefit from a Barn retreat on The Sharpham Estate.
 Your choice to pay this rate will help us with the running costs of The Barn, enabling us to continue our charitable work connecting people to nature and fostering mindfulness and wellbeing, as well as caring for the land, wildlife and wider estate.

 Dana is the Pali word for generosity or donation.
-The teachers are receiving only a small payment for teaching at The Barn and are generously giving their energy and understanding to us all.
-Please consider giving a donation to teachers for the retreats that they lead.
+The volunteer coordinators are receiving only a small payment for expenses whilst living at The Barn and are generously giving their energy and understanding to us all.
+If you are able donations are welcome.

 Bursaries